defndaines/kiroku/great-american-novels.md

 I'm interesting in reading a significant portion of these, so figured it was worth keeping track.

-I'll use `/` to indicate that I read part of or DNF'ed the book.
-Count will include these books.

 Count: 34

 - [x] F. Scott Fitzgerald _The Great Gatsby_ (1925)